de Sitter swampland bound in the Dirac-Born-Infeld inflation model: bound for quadratic potential

-In order to explain the natural hierarchy between $m$ and $m_0$, Ref. \cite{McAllister:2007bg} suggested that these two masses are generated in different ways.
-For example, $m$ and $m_0$ may come from gauge- and gravity mediation, respectively.
-In any case, the $c_V$ bound from model dependent backreaction argument shows that quasi-dS spacetime is a result of tuning between small $m_0/m$ and large $\gamma$.
+To explain the natural hierarchy between $m$ and $m_0$, Ref. \cite{McAllister:2007bg} suggested that these two masses are generated in different ways.
+For example, $m$ and $m_0$ may come from gauge and gravity mediation, respectively.
+In any case, the $c_V$ bound from the model-dependent backreaction argument shows that quasi-dS spacetime is a result of tuning between small $m_0/m$ and large $\gamma$.